 Late-August through May

 The full-term program is available to elite-level student-athletes in grades 9 to 12.
 This program is designed to meet the individualized needs of each student, balancing academics with a rigorous training and competition schedule.
-Small class size and highly trained faculty are hallmarks of our program.
+Small class sizes and highly trained faculty are hallmarks of our program.
 WVA is also the only snowsports academy in the East offering Advanced Placement courses.

 This program is a one-of-a-kind educational experience designed to be the path to Division 1 and National Team consideration and acceptance.